SandeshDhawan/RestAPI/README.md

 # src/test/java includes below Packages:-

 ## StepDefinations:-
-  1)Common_Step_definations includes all step definations
+  Common_Step_definations includes all step definations that we have defined in our feature file

 ## TestCases:-
   1)All Feature Files are added in this package